Readless

 1. Readless — Best for AI Newsletter Digests

 Readless is the best newsletter reader app for anyone who wants to stay informed without reading every issue.
-You forward newsletters to a dedicated @mail.readless.app address, then receive one AI-generated digest on a schedule you choose — daily or weekly.
-The AI extracts key insights, filters promotional content, and merges overlapping coverage from different newsletters into a single summary.
+You forward newsletters to a dedicated @mail.readless.app address — no Gmail or Outlook OAuth scope required, works on corporate inboxes — then receive one AI digest on a schedule you choose.
+The pipeline strips sponsor blocks, affiliate pitches, and tracking pixels at ingest (typically 20-30% of newsletter length), then merges overlapping coverage from different newsletters into a single summary with attribution links back to every source.
+Pro accounts can run up to 3 independent digest schedules with sender filtering, so work newsletters, investment newsletters, and leisure reading each land in their own themed digest at their own time.
 For professionals who subscribe to 5 or more newsletters — roughly 7.5% of all consumers — Readless is the fastest path to staying informed.

 1. Forward newsletters to your unique Readless address